-The team’s name “Washington Wizards” is arched at the top and the bottom respectively.
-Moreover, the logo contains three stars that represent, D.C., Maryland, and Virginia.
+The team’s name “Washington Wizards” is arched at the top and the bottom, respectively.
+Moreover, the logo contains three stars that represent D.C., Maryland, and Virginia.
 The franchise eliminated the jumping wizard in their new logo and instead added a crafty basketball that represents their colors.

-Furthermore, the Washington Wizards play their home games at the Capital One Arena, which is located in the Chinatown neighborhood in the capital city.
+The Washington Wizards play their home games at the Capital One Arena, which is located in the Chinatown neighborhood in the capital city.
 The Wizards have occupied this arena since 1997, and share it with the Washington Capitals of the NHL.